Abdullah-88/Fourier_NiNformer/README.md

 # Fourier_NiNformer

-A Network in Network Transformer with FNet Subunit
+A Network in Network Transformer with Fast Fourier Transform Subunit

 Paper Coming Soon